FAQs

 Is there support for medical aid in dying in the disability community?

-Do medical aid in dying laws include safeguards to eliminate the risk of coercion and exploitation, especially for the disability community?
+Do medical aid-in-dying laws include safeguards to eliminate the risk of coercion and exploitation?

 Where is medical aid in dying authorized?